resilience-tech/insight-track/README.md

 ### Contributor License Agreement (CLA)

 All contributors must sign a [Contributor License Agreement (CLA)](.github/cla/CLA.md) before their pull requests can be merged.
 When you open a PR, a bot will prompt you to sign the CLA if you have not already done so.
 The "CLA" check must be green for your PR to be merged.
-Allowlisted bots (dependabot[bot], renovate[bot]) are exempt from signing.
+Allowlisted bots (e.g, Dependabot [bot], Renovate[bot]) are exempt from signing.

 ## License